gonutz/command_line_programs/README.md

 ========

 ```
+append_to_lines - append the given string to all lines in standard input and print
+                  the new lines to standard output.

 count_lines - Print the number of lines.
 Ignores the last line if it is empty.

 dedup - De-duplicate lines: print lines from standard input only once, the next time